James Delianov

-James Nicholas Delianov (Џејмс Делијанов, /mk/; born 20 October 1999) is an Australian professional soccer player who plays as a goalkeeper for Newcastle Jets.
+James Nicholas Delianov (Делијанов, /mk/; born 20 October 1999) is an Australian professional soccer player who plays as a goalkeeper for Newcastle Jets.

 Early life

 Delianov was born in Melbourne, Victoria and raised in Mill Park.
 He has two older siblings, a brother who is four years older, and a sister who is five years older.
 He took an interest in football at a young age, like his father, and was enrolled with Bundoora United Soccer Club.

 Delianov idolised Mark Schwarzer and Mitchell Langerak.
-He is of Macedonian descent.
+He is of Macedonian descent, with his family originating from Lerin, Macedonia (specifically the city of Florina in Greece).

 Club career

 Early career

 Delianov started his career at Melbourne City where he was named as one of the best young goalkeeping prospects in the country.
 He was added to the first team squad after signing on a two-year scholarship contract in March 2017.

 Delianov made his debut on 26 April 2019, after spending two years as a third-choice keeper, in a 5–0 win against Central Coast Mariners at Melbourne Rectangular Stadium.
 Despite keeping a clean sheet in his maiden appearance, Delianov was released by Melbourne City a month later.

 Shortly after his release, Delianov signed for Western United on a two-year contract ahead of the club's inaugural A-League season.
 He soon suffered an anterior cruciate ligament injury in training, missing the rest of the season and was later replaced by Ryan Scott in November 2019.
 Delianov terminated his contract with Western United in November 2020 by mutual consent.